-Community Participation Transition after Stroke (COMPASS) is a compensatory intervention consisting of one predischarge and five postdischarge home visits by an occupational therapist to supplement usual care.
+Community Participation Transition after Stroke (COMPASS) is a compensatory intervention for people returning home from rehabilitation after a stroke.
+COMPASS consists of one pre-discharge and five post-discharge home visits by an occupational therapist to supplement usual care.
 This intervention is focused on resolving barriers to independence in daily activities and participation using environmental support and active practice of daily activities.
-This is a new combination of evidence-based compensatory treatments delivered in a novel treatment setting (transition to home).
+This is a new combination of evidence-based compensatory treatments delivered in a novel treatment setting (transition from inpatient rehabilitation to home).

 Training